visionghs/visionghs/index.md

         </div>
                     <div class="cta__description">

             <div class="field field--name-field-component-description field--type-text-long field--label-hidden"><p>Students interested in continuing the work developed in the Global Health and Leadership Conference may apply to be a Vision Global Health Scholar.
-Selected Scholars work closely with the Vision team to improve on annual programming.
+Selected Fellows work closely with the Vision team to improve on annual programming.
 They improve the original project design, receive special training in the topic of interest, collect data, discuss findings, and prepare a presentation for the annual Global Health and Leadership Conference hosted at Columbia, Harvard, and Johns Hopkins.</p></div>

         </div>
                     <div class="cta__btns">